 Failing to Check Regulations

 Because red drum regulations can be specific, do not rely on memory.
 Check the latest rules before every trip.
-That small step prevents mistakes and protects the fishery.
+That small step prevents mistakes and helps protect the fishery.

 A Simple Plan for Your First Trip

-If you are planning your first day of freshwater redfish fishing Braunig Lake, keep the plan straightforward.
+If you are planning your first day of freshwater redfish fishing Braunig Lake, keep the plan simple and practical.

 - Check current regulations.